iafisher/polyglot-server/README.md

 encoded).
 The server responds with a `success` message is the file is successfully uploaded, and an `error` message otherwise.

-`getfilelist`: Query for the names of the files that have been uploaded to the server.
+`listfiles`: Query for the names of the files that have been uploaded to the server.
 The server returns a `filelist` message.

 `download <filename>`: Download a file from the server.
 The server returns